rnakato/DROMPAplus/docs/content/Install.rst

                -i /mnt/ChIP.bam -o /mnt/ChIP --gt /mnt/genometable.txt

     This command mounts the current directory to /mnt directory in the container.
-    Please see also the document of Docker: https://docs.docker.com/storage/volumes/
+    Please see also `the document of Docker <https://docs.docker.com/storage/volumes/>`_.

 For Singularity: